LonamiWebs/Telethon/readthedocs/concepts/asyncio.rst

 ==================

 Yes, you can, but you must understand that the loops themselves are not thread safe. and you must be sure to know what is happening.
-You may want to create a loop in a new thread and make sure to pass it to the client:
+The easiest and cleanest option is to use `asyncio.run` to create and manage the new event loop for you:

 .. code-block:: python

     import asyncio
     import threading

+    async def actual_work():
+        client = TelegramClient(..., loop=loop)
+        ...  # can use `await` here

     def go():
-        loop = asyncio.new_event_loop()
-        client = TelegramClient(..., loop=loop)
-        ...
+        asyncio.run(actual_work())

     threading.Thread(target=go).start()